w3f/Grants-Program/applications/Cyferio-Hub.md

 ### Team's experience

 Our team has extensive experience within the blockchain industry, particularly in privacy-preserving technologies such as FHE and ZK.
-Previously, we developed a TMC, Trusted Modular Calculator (now Cyferio Hub SDK) that builds on top of Sovereign SDK and provides confidential modules using TFHE-rs for privacy-focused applications.
+Previously, we developed a TMC, Trusted Modular Calculator (now Cyferio SDK) that builds on top of Sovereign SDK and provides confidential modules using TFHE-rs for privacy-focused applications.

 Henry Liu and Frank Wang are core contributors to the Sovereign SDK, a novel modular rollup framework, further demonstrating our commitment to advancing the rollup technology landscape.
 Moven Tsai has been working on programmable cryptography and is a grant at PSE for the ZK acceleration with mobile GPU project (https://github.com/zkmopro/gpu-acceleration).